 Take ideas from these examples.

-“I like organizing files and making sure the staff find it convenient to search for whatever they need.”
+- “I like organizing files and making sure the staff finds it convenient to search for whatever they need.”

 In order for you to ace the middle part, you really have to prepare your answers beforehand.
 It helps to recall what you have accomplished in your former workplace.